ComputermindCorp/yolo-planar-slam-drp/installguide.md

   sudo bmaptool copy --bmap core-image-weston-rzv2h-evk-ver1.wic.bmap core-image-weston-rzv2h-evk-ver1.wic.gz /dev/sdc
   ```

 ### (16)-4 Mount microSD Card.
-The name and the place of the mount directory can be changed as必要に応じて変更できます。
+The name and the place of the mount directory can be changed as necessary.

   Run the following commands on your Linux PC.
   ```